matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Build for the Cloud**

-- Global Reach.
+- Global Reach
-- Scalability and High Availability.
+- Scalability and High Availability
-- Security.
+- Security

 **Implement best practice to build scalable, secure and highly available applications**

-- Code and Environment Management.
+- Code and Environment Management
-- Scalability and Reliability.
+- Scalability and Reliability
-- Design and Development.
+- Design and Development
-- Migration.
+- Migration

 **Manage your apps code and environment**

-- Code Repository.
+- Code Repository
-- Dependency Management.
+- Dependency Management
 - Configuration Settings:
     - Configurations as environment variables.